jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/NCCGroup-Threat-Monitor-Report-2023.md

 of operational disruption.This breach included 35,000,000 records.

-# SECTION 3 - Law Enforcement Interventions
+# SECTION 3 - Law Enforcement Interventions.
 TrickBot:
 Trickbot is a banking trojan which started off as a derivative of the Dyre banking trojan in 2016 before evolving independent features which turned it into a flexible and modular piece of malware, enabling cybercriminals to deploy